SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

    "(self  selector: #testAllocate) run"
    | newInstance |
-   newInstance := pointClass allocateAnInstance. self assert: (newInstance at: 1) = #ObjPoint. self assert: (newInstance size) = 3. self assert: (newInstance at: 2) isNil. self assert: (newInstance at: 3) isNil. self assert: (newInstance objClass = pointClass)
+   newInstance := pointClass allocateAnInstance. self assert: (newInstance at: 1) equals: #ObjPoint. self assert: (newInstance size) equals: 3. self assert: (newInstance at: 2) isNil. self assert: (newInstance at: 3) isNil. self assert: newInstance objClass equals: pointClass
 ```

 #### Your job.

-In the protocol `'instance allocation'` implement the primitive called `allocateAnInstance` that sent to an _objClass_ returns a new instance whose instance variable values are nil and whose objClassId represents the objClass.
+In the protocol `'instance allocation'` implement the primitive called `allocateAnInstance` that when sent to an _objClass_ returns a new instance whose instance variable values are nil and whose objClassId represents the objClass.

 Make sure that you execute the test method: `testAllocate`